OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 1.2.2b *If there is no existing connector package, create and add a new one (New connector package)*

-If you want you can use the sceleton directory and / or the *Template Generator BPMN process* (minimum OT version 12.1.100 required) to create a new .otconn file.
+If you want you can use the sceleton directory and / or the *Template Generator BPMN process* (minimum OMNITRACKER version 12.1.100 required) to create a new .otconn file.
 Otherwise you can also start from scratch to create the .otconn file (see 1.5 for detailled description and rules).

 1.2.3 *Commit a pull request*